brucecarlon/Numerical-Computing/README.md

  We consider an under damped oscillator which can be modelled as

  $$ y(t) = A + Be^{-\gamma t}cos(\\omega t - \alpha  $$

+We use he Levenberg - Marquardt algorithm to minimize the chi-squared value and find the parameters that optimze the fit.